DigiBanks99/entelect-dojo-fe-state-mgmt/README.md

 We will attempt to extend the app by means of `Redux`.

-1. League - The selected one
-   When a user selects a league, all context in the application must switch over to the selected league
+1. **League - The selected one:** When a user selects a league, all context in the application must switch over to the selected league
-2. Team - The nested one
-   When a user selects a team, the context should switch again, but the league context must be kept
+2. **Team - The nested one:** When a user selects a team, the context should switch again, but the league context must be kept
-3. Player - The transferred one
-   When a player is transferred to a new team, the context must of the team and or league must change, but the player context must be kept
+3. **Player - The transferred one:** When a player is transferred to a new team, the context of the team and or league must change, but the player context must remain the same
-4. Match - The scoring one
-   When a match is underway and a player does something that adds a stat, the stat must be reflected on the player, the match, the team and the league
+4. **Match - The scoring one:** When a match is underway and a player does something that adds a stat, the stat must be reflected on the player, the match, the team and the league

 ## Preparation